RV and Trailer Inspection Checklist

 We do not check the title of the vehicle in any way.
 We suggest you should take that up with the seller directly.

-However, in our Full Specktion package the inspector will call you immediately after the inspection to give you a rundown of what they found.
+However, if you are not present during the inspection, the inspector will always call you immediately after the inspection to give you a rundown of what they found.

 How long does it take to get the inspection report?